-2-1.7.
+34 2-1.7.
 Traffic control devices.

-The developer shall install traffic control devices as specified by the County Engineer Such devices shall conform to provisions in the Manual on Uniform Traffic Control Devices and FDOT standards.
+The developer shall install traffic control devices as specified by the County Engineer Such

+- devices shall conform to provisions in the Manual on Uniform Traffic Control Devices andFDOT standards. - 38

-2-2 Access Management
+39 2-2 Access Management

-Vehicular access to public roadways shall be accomplished by means of an improved access facility (i.e., driveway, private road, etc.) Unimproved and/or unrestricted access will not be permitted.
-All driveways and streets shall be designed and constructed pursuant to the design standards in the most recent edition of the "A Policy on Geometric Design of Highways and Streets" by the American Association of State Highway Transportation Officials" and/or "The Manual of Uniform Minimum Standards for Design, Construction and Maintenance for Streets and Highways," and FDOT.
+40 Vehicular access to public roadways shall be accomplished by means of an improved access

+- 41 facility (i.e., driveway, private road, etc.) Unimproved and/or unrestricted access will not be - 42 permitted.
+All driveways and streets shall be designed and constructed pursuant to the - 43 design standards in the most recent edition of the "A Policy on Geometric Design of - 44 Highways and Streets" by the American Association of State Highway Transportation - 45 Officials" and/or "The Manual of Uniform Minimum Standards for Design, Construction and - 46 Maintenance for Streets and Highways," and FDOT.

-2-2.1 Access Location
+2 2-2.1 Access Location

-Unless otherwise approved by the county engineer, in order to reduce turning movements on roadways, new access points to development sites or projects should be as follows:
+- 3 Unless otherwise approved by the county engineer, in order to reduce turning movements on - 4 roadways, new access points to development sites or projects should be as follows: - 5

-Posted Speed Distance Between

-(mph) Access Points (feet)
+Posted Speed (mph) Distance Between Access Points (feet)

 >45 440

 3645 245

 35 or less 125

-For parcels which front two or more roadways, access shall be permitted onto the higher class roadway if the driveway location can meet the driveway separation standard shown above.
+7 For parcels which front two or more roadways, access shall be permitted onto the higher

+8 class roadway if the driveway location can meet the driveway separation standard shown9 above.

-2-2.2 Pedestrian Access
+10 2-2.2 Pedestrian Access

-(a) Commercial Development
+12 (a) Commercial Development

 For commercial sites with buildings individually or cumulatively 50,000 GSF or greater, pathways through parking lots and across driveways between buildings and out parcels shall be provided for pedestrians.
-Such pathways shall be separated from vehicle driveways and shall be clearly identified by curbs, pavement markings, planting areas, fences or similar features designed to promote pedestrian safety.
+Such pathways shall be separated from vehicle driveways and shall be clearly identified by curbs, pavement markings, planting areas, fences or

+17 similar features designed to promote pedestrian safety.

-(b) Sidewalks
+19 (b) Sidewalks

-Sidewalks are to be constructed along the frontage of a commercial development or subdivision if any of the following conditions apply:
+Sidewalks are to be constructed along the frontage of a development if any of the following conditions apply:

-1. An existing sidewalk abuts the development, or is on one or both sides of an intervening/intersecting street.

-- 2. The need for site specific improvements are identified within an approved Florida/Alabama TPO Bike/Pedestrian Master Plan. - 3.
-When 50% or more of any developable portion of the property is within 2 miles of public school property as measured radially from the school's main front office entrance. - 3.4.
-Commercial properties that fall within the two mile radius may be considered exempt from the required sidewalk construction if the property has an excessive amount (TBD) of roadway frontage and is proposing a minimal amount of additional impervious area (TBD).

-Frontage shall be described as the property line that is located closest to the shortest walkable route to the school and possesses at least one main subdivision entrance or the primary driveway into the commercial development.
+- 1. An existing sidewalk abuts the development, or is on one or both sides of an intervening/intersecting street. - 2.
+The need for site specific improvements are identified within an approved Florida/Alabama TPO Bike/Pedestrian Master Plan. - When 50% or more of any developable portion of the property is within 2 miles of public school property as measured radially from the school's main front office entrance. - Frontage shall be described as the property line that is located closest to the shortest walkable route to the school and possesses at least one main subdivision entrance.

-(c) Bikeways
+35 (c) Bikeways